 Before submitting an article, please have a look at the guidelines

-or send your submission to the journal’s editorial office by mail: comparativ@uni-leipzig.de.
+Or send your submission to the journal’s editorial office by mail: comparativ@uni-leipzig.de.
 Please provide your manuscript as a Word document (and do not submit a PDF).

 Submit a proposal for a full thematic issue

 The review process is organized into two steps.
 In the first step, the innovative character and the coherence of a proposal for a full thematic issue is evaluated.
-Proposals have to be submitted by 30th September at the latest to be discussed at the annual editorial conference and to be considered for the following year.
-Proposals should not exceed 2,000 words and contain both a description of the overall aims of the issue and of the individual papers with the names of the planned authors.
+Proposals have to be submitted by 30th September of each year at the latest to be discussed at the annual editorial conference and to be considered for the following year.
+Proposals should not exceed 2,000 words and need to contain both a description of the overall aims of the issue and of the individual papers with the names of the planned authors.
 The second step of peer review applies to the manuscripts submitted and targets the individual quality of the articles as well as their original contribution to the overall aims of the thematic issue as outlined in the introduction by the guest editors of the issue.

 Submit a book review